Christian M. 6 min read

 Label Switched Path (LSP)

 A Label Switched Path (LSP) is any predefined route within the MPLS network that data packets follow.
-These pathways are established between MPLS-enabled routers and switches based on MPLS labels.
+These pathways are set up between MPLS-enabled routers and switches based on the labels applied to those packets.

 Label Edge Routers (LERs)